ahcombs/actdata/README.md

 This package is intended to be a repository for standarized versions of all publicly released affect control theory dictionaries and equations.
+Currently, this includes 25 culture and subculture dictionaries and 9 equation sets that span nearly 45 years and multiple cultures around the world.
 These datasets are currently stored in several different places and in several different formats.
+There is no one resource that provides them all.
 Standardizing them and providing them together in one R package is intended to make them easier to access and make part of a reproducible analysis workflow.

 Details on standarization procedures for dictionaries and equation sets, instructions for how to access the data in this package, and a worked